Data-Science-in-Mechanical-Engineering/mixed_precision_for_JAX/README.md

 - `cast_to_float32(x: PyTree)`: Cast all JAX arrays in a PyTree to `float32`

 ### Precision Control
 - `force_full_precision`: A decorator that ensures a function performs all calculations in `float32`.
-This is essential for maintaining numerical stability in operations like mean, sum, and softmax.
-Currently, this has to be done by hand, i.e., **`mpx` does not identify critical operations and forces the to full precision, like AMP of PyTorch**.
-This unfortunately also means that provided neural network functions from equinox or flax that include these critical operations (e.g., equinox.nn.MultiheadAttention) must be rewritten by hand (please refer to our example).
-In a future release, we plan to provide a library that includes typical neural network functions, like Attention, that are ready for mixed precision.
+This is essential for maintaining numerical stability in some operations.
+Some critical operations in JAX, like `jax.numpy.sum/mean`, internally convert half precision to full precision.
+The same is true for common equinox layers like `equinox.nn.MultiheadAttention` that also force critical parts to full precision.
+However, this function might be useful for other implementations that do not do this.

 ### Loss Scaling
 - `DynamicLossScaling`: A class that manages dynamic loss scaling to prevent underflow in half precision training.
 It is syntactically equivalent to `jmp.DynamicLossScaling`, however it can scale arbitrary PyTrees.